simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 At the bottom, status updates for device interactions and edit validation are displayed.

 ### Embedded Library Generation
-For the embedded library, serial-config generates an equivalent, typed interface for the configuration at the start of `config.h`
+For the embedded library, serial-config generates a typed interface that is equivalent to the configuration schema at the start of `config.h`:
 ```
 struct string {
     const size_t capacity;